MileHacker Logo

 • Historical Districts and Architecture

-The Old City of Jingzhou, enclosed by the city wall, itself serves as a historical district.
-While many buildings are modern reconstructions, they retain traditional architectural elements, offering a sense of the past.
+The Old City of Jingzhou, enclosed by the city wall, itself serves as an ancient district.
+While many constructions are modern reconstructions, they retain traditional architectural elements, offering a sense of the past.

 • Religious and Spiritual Sites

 Kaiyuan Temple (开元观) is a Taoist temple located within the Old City.
-Wanshou Bao'en Temple (万寿宝恩寺) is a Buddhist temple, providing another spiritual dimension to the city's heritage.
+Wanshou Bao'en Temple (万寿宝恩寺) is a A buddhist place of worship, providing another spiritual dimension to the city's heritage.

 • Memorial Sites and Monuments